Mama June Kids: How The From Not To Hot Star’s Daughters Feel About Weight Loss

 — Jaan Moina (@parleochatland) March 12, 2017

-Meanwhile, her four daughters – the two oldest of whom are adult women, and the two youngest still teens – haven’t necessarily been 100 percent on board with her weight loss, for a variety of reasons.
+Meanwhile, her four daughters – the two oldest of whom are adult women, and the two youngest still teens – haven’t necessarily been 100 percent on board with her weight loss for a variety of reasons.

 Anna “Chickadee” Cardwell

 Mama June’s oldest daughter is married, out of the house, and lives in another state from her mother.
-Further, they don’t see much of each other, for a variety of reasons.
+Further, they don’t see much of each other for a number of reasons.
 Mostly, it’s because, in 2014, Shannon allegedly began a relationship with Mark McDaniel, a convicted sex offender.
 Anna later revealed that she was one of the victims McDaniel had molested.

 Shannon would go on to deny the relationship, but the damage was done.
-Shannon’s show at the time, Here Comes Honey Boo Boo, was cancelled, and it appears the relationship estranged mother and daughter for good.
+Shannon’s show at the time, Here Comes Honey Boo Boo, was canceled, and it appears the relationship estranged mother and daughter for good.

 Cardwell recently sat down with E!
 Online to share her feelings on her mom’s weight loss.